derekmpham/interview-prep/full-stack-general-questions.md

 <strong>What is <i>deadlock</i>?
 How about <i>livelock</i>?</strong>

 Deadlock is a situation in which two or more competing actions are each waiting for the other to finish, and thus neither ever does.
+Livelock is similar to deadlock, expect that the states of the processes involved in the livelock constantly change with regards to one another, none progressing.

 <br>